SayliMN/IDC_breast_cancer_prediction/README.md

 # IDC_breast_cancer_prediction

-Assessment of Machine learning and CNN models in predicting IDC in Breast Cancer Histology Images
+Assessment of machine learning and CNN models in predicting IDC in breast cancer images